nntoan/devilbox/docs/vhost-gen/customize-specific-virtual-host.rst

 .. note::
-   Nginx stable and mainline share the same template as their syntax has no special differences, whereas Apache 2.2 and Apache 2.4 have slight differences in syntax and therefore require two different templates.
+   Nginx stable and mainline share the same template as their syntax has no special differences, whereas Apache 2.4 have slight differences in syntax and therefore require two different templates.